Tips for Developing Workforce

 Adopting an in-house mentorship program can be a cost-effective method of organically training your employees from an insider perspective, perhaps adding more practical value to the nature of the training process.

-Appraisals and assessments often play an important role in the development and progress of an employee, so their value should not be overlooked.
+Appraisals and assessments often play an important role in the Developing Workforce and progress of an employee, so their value should not be overlooked.

 Whether you keep it informal or not is up to you, but if you can offer constructive feedback honestly and clearly, you can start to monitor any advancements made.